hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/research/ReadMe.md

     * Monetary: The amount of money spent during a certain period.
   * Agree with the idea of customer segmentation
   * But for other personal data used for customer segmenattion, it might break many banks privacy policy I think

+## How to Calculate Rating Score
+* [Distance to perfect score][3]
+  * It uses the perfect score minus the distance between current point and the perfect score
+  * Support multiple variables
+* [Knowing max and benchmark][4]
+  * When you know the max numerical values of each variable and the star rating benchmark (max value)

 ## Bayesian Adjusted Rating
 * [How to use bayesian adjusted rating in star system][1]